-If you’re a do it yourselfer or a homeowner looking eliminate the hassle of a tile shower you may be looking at grout free shower wall panels.
+If you’re a do it yourselfer, or a homeowner or rental property owner looking eliminate the hassle of a tile shower you may be looking at grout free shower wall panels.
 Like many things these days the choices can be varied and complex.
 How do you figure out which is best for you?
 Here are some options which may be on your list:

 - Thin (usually 1/8″ or thinner) and inexpensive shower panels made of MDF (medium-density fiberboard) or fiberglass or acrylic wall panels.

 - Slightly thicker(1/4″ thick) and moderately priced panels including PVC backed faux stone panels .